Please refer to tickets for times and dates|

 We supply all gear and materials.
 You are welcome to bring your own helmet or materials.

-This class builds directly on TIG ONE, please plan on taking all three classes in sequence.
+This class builds directly on TIG TWO, please plan on taking all three classes in sequence.

-The bulk of the class will be spent welding steel in various postions.
+The bulk of the class will be spent welding aluminum in various postions.

 You will leave class knowing how to safely set-up and operate both DC and AC functions on a TIG welding machine.